-Asystole standard parameters are described in the section Asystole [Page 56].
+Asystole standard parameters are described in the section Asystole [Page 52].

-[Patient trigger] group box
+Patient trigger group box

-• [Patient trigger]: Activate the patient trigger so that a patient can initiate a recording in BIOMONITOR III or BIOMONITOR IIIm manually using Remote Assistant III.
+• Patient trigger: Activate the patient trigger so that a patient can initiate a recording in BIOMONITOR III manually using the Remote Assistant III.

-[Resting rate period] group box
+Resting rate period $\operatorname{group}\nolimits box$

-• [Start resting period], [Resting period duration]: Allows you to set the start time and the duration of the resting period in order to record the patient's resting heart rate.
+• Start resting period, Resting period duration: Allows you to set the start time and the duration of the resting period in order to record the patient's resting heart rate.
 This should normally be when the patient is asleep at night and should last for at least two hours.